Malevo Ferreyra

 Mario Oscar Ferreyra, better known as Malevo Ferreyra (June 17, 1945 – November 21, 2008) was an Argentine police chief.
-Being a police officer during the last Argentine Dictatorship, he participated in the State terrorism, repressing left-wing guerrilla groups in Tucuman province.
+As a police officer during the last Argentine Dictatorship, he participated in the Dirty War, repressing left-wing guerrilla groups in Tucumán Province.
 After the return of democracy, he would become the chief of Tucumán Provincial Police.
-In this position, Ferreyra became involved in the murder of guerrillas members, and innocent civilians suspected of the same.
+In this position, Ferreyra became involved in the murder of guerrilla members, and innocent civilians suspected of the same.
 He would later be prosecuted and discharged from the force.
-He shot himself in 2008, when facing his imminent arrest, and his suicide was broadcast live on national TV.
+He shot himself in 2008 while facing imminent arrest; his suicide was broadcast live on national TV.

 Early life

 Mario Oscar Ferreyra was born on June 17, 1945, in Los Pereyra, Cruz Alta, a locality east of San Miguel de Tucumán.
 When he was 18 years old, he enlisted in the police.
 He had been deemed physically unfit because of his small stature and low weight, but managed to enter the force thanks to a relative.

 In 1973, he fought against 15 demonstrators of the Juventud Peronista during a brawl downtown, in which he was hit with a glass bottle, leaving him a scar that would last for the rest of his life.
-Two years after this, he killed Julio Alsogaray, a militant of Montoneros guerrilla faction, in a one-on-one confrontation.
+Two years after this, he killed Juan Carlos Alsogaray, a militant of Montoneros guerrilla faction, in a one-on-one confrontation.
 He shot him with a FN FAL rifle.
 During the Military Junta rule, he was suspended for two years and five months, after being accused by his superiors of the senseless use of lethal force.
 In 1986, after the return of democracy, he was prosecuted for the killing of the well known criminal Enrique "Prode" Correa, but justice acquitted him for lack of evidence.